VolmitSoftware/docs/holoui/11-runtime-architecture.md

 title: "Runtime Architecture"
 description: "HoloUI documentation: Runtime Architecture"
 published: true
-date: 2026-08-09T00:00:00.000Z
+date: 2026-08-12T00:00:00.000Z
 tags: "holoui"
 editor: markdown
 dateCreated: 2026-08-09T00:00:00.000Z
 ---
 This document describes how HoloUi boots, how it keeps per-player state, how menus are rendered and positioned, how clicks resolve, and how everything is torn down.
-It is written for contributors and integrators working inside the plugin; menu authoring is covered by [Menu File Format](/holoui/03-menu-file-format) and the public API by [API - Getting Started](/holoui/13-api-getting-started).
+It is written for contributors and integrators working inside the plugin; menu authoring is covered by [03 - Menu File Format](/holoui/03-menu-file-format) and the public API by [13 - API - Getting Started](/holoui/13-api-getting-started).

 ## 1. Boot lifecycle